-In my opinion, these consolidated financial statements present fairly, in all material respects, the financial position of Linux Professional Institute Inc. as at December 31, 2021 and the results of its operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.
+In our opinion, these consolidated financial statements present fairly, in all material respects, the financial position of Linux Professional Institute Inc. as at December 31, 2023 and the results of its operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.

-KWART & COMPANY CHARTERED PROFESSIONAL ACCOUNTANTS
+KWART & COMPANY PROFESSIONAL CORPORATION